apokryphus/advanced-combat-system/README.md

 - If you see the folders **bin**, **content**, and **dlc**, then the script is in the correct place.
 - Right click the script and click **Run with PowerShell**.

-## Manual Installation:
+## Manual Installation (FOR 1.32):
 For those that prefer to install manually.
-- Latest and previous versions of the mod can be found in [releases](https://github.com/apokryphus/advanced-combat-system/releases).
-- Download zip from [latest version](https://github.com/apokryphus/advanced-combat-system/releases/latest).
+- Download zip from [latest version](https://github.com/apokryphus/advanced-combat-system/releases/tag/v2.3).
 First link under **Assets**.
 Do not download the source code.
 - Drag and drop all 3 folders in the zip file (**dlc**, **mods**, and **bin**) into your Witcher 3 installation folder.

 ## After Installation: